rajangdavis/osvc_ruby/README.md

-## OSCRuby::QueryResults example
+## OSvCRuby::QueryResults example

 This is for running one ROQL query.
 Whatever is allowed by the REST API (limits and sorting) is allowed with this library.

-OSCRuby::QueryResults only has one function: 'query', which takes an OSCRuby::Client object and string query (example below).
+OSvCRuby::QueryResults only has one function: 'query', which takes an OSvCRuby::Client object and string query (example below).

 ```ruby
 # NOTE: Make sure to put your queries WRAPPED in doublequotes("")